WebNovelTUNES9.52%

 The force of the blow sent him flying across the court, right into the cheerleaders.
 They screamed and scattered as his body crashed into the bleachers.

-"You really haven't changed a bit," he mused, wiping his mouth.
+"You haven't changed at all," he spat, wiping his chin.

 At that moment, he lifted his gaze and gave a subtle nod to Regina.
 She smirked, pulling her hood lower over her face before turning and walking away, disappearing into the shadows.